Terms and Conditions

 The prices of our services are set out when you register via our website.
 Our prices may change at any time, but this will not affect the price of anything you have already ordered.
 All prices exclude VAT, where this applies.

 For those who choose to subscribe to our Clinical Services, we offer a monthly subscription.
-However, you are committed to the six months of subscriptions before you can cancel your subscription.
+You may cancel your subscription at any time, but we ask you to think carefully before signing up for out subscription service and then cancelling: we plan the services we can deliver around the idea of long term continuity of care.
 Our service is not intended for one-off consultations – we want to provide continuity of care and high quality, as this is the best way to optimise your long-term health and keep you well.
 We’re here to provide you with the care you need to get well when you’re ill and the care you need to stay as well as possible.

 You need to pay all charges in advance.
 We may stop providing our services to you if you don’t pay on time.